Enryou/BCYB_Project/README.md

 - **Persistent Data**: Encrypted user data and messages are stored locally and on the server.

 ## Prerequisites
+- Only for Linux at the moment
 - Python 3.8+
 - SQLite (for local database management)
+- Kitty terminal

 ## Installation